RivkaAltshuler/InterviewQuestionWordlegt/README.md

 The project is written in C# .Net 6 running WEB asp.net web api

+How do you do a Wordle?

+Wordle is simple: You have six chances to guess the day's secret five-letter word.
+Type in a word as a guess, and the game tells you which letters are or aren't in the word.
+The aim is to figure out the secret word with the fewest guesses.
 ## what we need

 working in WordleController.cs file